 No, we’re not talking about Madame Tussauds! *cough, rip off, cough* If you want to hang out with some of London’s most colourful (former) residents for free, then head to the city’s graveyards, where you’ll find writers, actors, politicians and even Victorian lion-tamers.
 From Karl Marx to Sir Isambard Kingdom Brunel, the city is packed to the rafters with famous graves.

 But it’s not all about the celebs – the cemetries in London are pretty amazing in their own right, full of gorgeous architecture, tranquil woods and centuries of history.
-It may sounds a little morbid, but they can be great places to chill in London away from the crowds.
+It may sound a little morbid, but apart from being free, London’s cemeteries are also a great way to get away from the crowds and enjoy some alone time.
 In our opinion, the best cemeteries in London are Highgate Cemetry in North London; West Norwood Cemetry in South London and Brompton Cemetry in West London.
 If you get a chance, you should also pay a visit to the gardens of St Pancras Old Church.
 This tiny cemetery in a forgotten corner of King’s Cross hides one of the weirdest London attractions: the Hardy Tree.
 The tree us surrounded by rings of tightly concertinaed graves and is the work of Thomas Hardy, who was helping make way for new train tracks before he found fame as an author.

 10. Help Lock Up The Crown Jewels